brauliopf/churn_prediction_ml_kaggle/README.md

 ## Keep the server alive

-tmux new -s head_wk1 :create new session head_wk1 tmux ls :list all active sessions tmux kill-session -t head_wk1 :kill session head_wk1 (Ctrl + B) + D :leave and keep session alive
+`tmux new -s head_wk1 :create new session head_wk1`

+`tmux ls :list all active sessions`

+`tmux kill-session -t head_wk1 :kill session head_wk1`

+`(Ctrl + B) + D :leave and keep session alive`

 ---

-** The free EC2 instance does not fit an XGBoost model.
+** The free EC2 instance does not fit the XGBoost module.
 I used a Random Forest model instead, just for completeness of the project.
 The performance is not good.
 The project is ok on render.com: https://kaggle-churn-prediction-ml.onrender.com.**

 ---